pdkim/sluggram/README.md

 ```

 #### POST `/signup`
-a HTTP POST request /signup will create a new user account.
+a HTTP POST request to /signup will create a new user account.

 ###### request
-The request should send JSON in the body of the POST request.
-The JSON should contain a username, email, and password for the new user account.
+* Expected Headers
+  * Content-Type: application/json
+* Request Body
+  * JSON containing a username, email and password

 example request body
 ``` json